August 29 to September 5, 2015

 This is an interchange modernization project that includes widening the existing bridge over I-5, new interchange ramps, reconstruction and widening of OR219 / OR214 from Willow Ave. to Broughton Way, re-alignment of Arney Road, construction of a new transit facility at Evergreen Road, construction of sound walls, new signing, new illumination and more.

-Also, the new traffic pattern requires eastbound OR219 / OR214 traffic wishing to access I-5 northbound to be in the right lane.
+The new traffic pattern requires OR219 / OR214 traffic wishing to access I-5 northbound and southbound to be in the right lane.
 This change has improved the overall flow of traffic through the interchange.

-Access to all businesses will remain open during construction.
+Access to all businesses remains open during construction.
 Motorists should look for and follow the blue “business access” signs and blue cones to reach the businesses.

 OR 18: NEWBERG – DUNDEE BYPASS (Phase 1D)